sv790594/infosys222/week02/week02.md

 	- Laptop (model, speed, ram, hd, screen, price)
 	- Printer (model, colour, type, price)

-- Write the SQL command to declare:
+- Write the SQL statement to declare:
 	1. the schemas for the relations Product, PC, Laptop and Printer
 	2. an alteration to the schema of the relation Laptop to add the attribute od (optical-disk type).
 Let the default value be 'none' if the laptop does not have an optical disk drive